Irish Citizenship Application

 If you are eligible to apply for an Irish citizenship, you can register in the foreign births register.

-How to Apply for an Irish Citizenship
+How to Apply for Irish Citizenship: A Step-by-step Guide

 Irish Citizenship Processing Time and Costs